I Love Money season 2: Episode 2: Stripper Moves

 Saaphyri and Buckwild tried to convince Leilene to vote Buddha into the box in the vault.
 In the vault, all but Buckwild, vote Leilene into the box, which hurts Leilene to know Buddha betrayed her.
-Onix is voted into the box also, and when Buckwild gets voted in, she flips out, hoping to stall, but doesn't run out of time, and the decision is final by the team.
+Onyx is voted into the box also, and when Buckwild gets voted in, she flips out, hoping to stall, but doesn't run out of time, and the decision is final by the team.
 Before the power outing, Buckwild and Saaphyri tell Leilene if she quits the game, the Green Team will have to go back into the vault and vote somebody else into the box, which she's certain will be Buddha.
 Leilene tearfully agrees to do so, agreeing on a pinky swear saying their friendship is more important to her than winning the money.
 On the power outing, the four contenders go on a boat ride.
 Leilene finally tells Heat that Buckwild and Saaphyri want her to throw the game.
 Buckwild gets mad at Leilene for breaking the pinky swear for telling Heat.
 On the one on one time, Heat selects Leilene.
 The two talk about the plan and Leilene admits she doesn't want to quit.
 Out of desperation, Leilene falls for Heat and says she wants to spend more time with him, and then the two kiss.
 Back at the house, Heat talks to Leilene into quitting, with Leilene still undecided with what she wants to do.
 At elimination, Heat gives the first check to Buckwild.
-Heat then calls up Onix and tells him because of his failure to throw the challenge, he can't trust him, and thus his check is voided.
-Onix then says Heat just eliminated his only friend in the house.
+Heat then calls up Onyx and tells him because of his failure to throw the challenge, he can't trust him, and thus his check is voided.
+Onyx then says Heat just eliminated his only friend in the house.